 Microsoft TFS for source control has been around for more than a decade.
 And it has evolved a lot since its inception in 2005.
 There are professionals in the industry whose entire careers have been dedicated to managing TFS.
 Such expertise has been necessary because it was quite complicated to administer.

 Hands-on management was critical to deal with database changes, service packs, and countless upgrades that added numerous small features.
 TFS was complicated to use, because it was created when user experience (UX) was not a top priority for Microsoft.

 Agile Development Transforms Microsoft TFS

 In 2012, TFS morphed into a tool that helped teams manage their software development projects using Agile.
 One of the primary reasons it became popular for Agile was because companies already had Microsoft licenses.
-It was an easy choice.
-At the time, I happened to work at such a company.
-We had one of those pros whose life was dedicated to Microsoft TFS.
-This made it easier for the team to adopt and support our new Agile software development process.
+It was a simple choice.
+This made it easier for teams to adopt and support new Agile software development process.

 For TFS requirements management, Microsoft created a dedicated ALM tool.
-This light-weight tool can manage some requirements, but lacks a robust and flexible model that can support large-scale global teams.
-When it comes to testing, TFS does not give you visibility into the testing steps and does not define a clear relationship between bugs and failed tests.
+This light-weight tool could manage some requirements, but it lacked a robust and flexible model that can support large-scale global teams.
+When it came to testing, TFS did not give visibility into the testing steps and did not define a clear relationship between bugs and failed tests.